ctcl-bregis/cams/README.md

 # Introduction
 Codenamed: "Rainbow Trout"

 CAMS means Computer Asset Management System, it was created in the need of a specialized asset/inventory management system software.

 CAMS is heavily inspired by the fully custom-made inventory management software, commonly referred to as just "IMS", used by the small computer resale company 2nd Life Inc. of Richmond, Virginia, United States where I was employed formerly.
 The IMS used by 2nd Life Inc. was written using the Ruby on Rails framework.
-CAMS is written in Python.

 This project is what originally introduced me to Python and programming in general.
 I am still realitively a beginner to Python and programming.